 January 09, 2020 at 4:47 PM

-Modern cars thankfully are becoming more and more fuel efficient, partly due to regulations forcing the change, partly as drivers want to save as much money as they can and of course, manufacturers and drivers alike are more conscious than ever of the impact driving has on the environment!
+Modern cars and vans, thankfully, are becoming more and more fuel efficient, partly due to regulations forcing the change, partly as drivers want to save as much money as they can and of course, manufacturers and drivers alike are more conscious than ever of the impact driving has on the environment!

 And this is great news for all as we move towards more and more fuels savings, especially with hybrid and full electric cars becoming more and more common and more and more affordable.
-But for now, at least, petrol and Diesel still make up the bulk of cars on the road… so what can drivers do to reduce their consumption day to day?
+But for now, at least, petrol and diesel still make up the bulk of cars on the road (diesel accouting for the bulk of all vans)… so what can drivers do to reduce their consumption day to day?
 We have listed some top tips for improving fuel economy, aimed at fuel powered cars but a lot of these crossover so there are tips for all drivers that could reduce their fuel or power consumption.

-Driving at breakneck pace between lights, hurling your card round corners and braking at the last minute is a great way to burn fuel!
+Driving at breakneck pace between lights, hurling yourself round corners and braking at the last minute is a great way to burn fuel!
 Instead, focus on smooth driving.

 Accelerate gently, especially from a standstill, and look ahead to avoid sudden or heavy breaking into junctions and crossings.
 You should also decelerate where possible simply by releasing your accelerator pedal and allowing engine braking and gravity to do its job.
 Unless there is an obstacle in front of you that you need to avoid of course, things like braking uphill are rarely necessary and are a big waste of fuel.